How To Lock Google Sheet Tabs

 – Only users with the password will be able to edit the protected tab.

-### Locking Multiple Tabs (See Also: How To Insert Table In A Cell In Google Sheets)
+### Locking Multiple Tabs (See Also: How To Automatically Fill Numbers In Google Sheets)

 You can lock multiple tabs simultaneously: